-The Town currently has an in-house program to trim and remove trees from the Town rights-of-way.
-The current policy is to remove from the rights-of-way only dead or severely damaged trees that pose an imminent threat to life or property.
+The Town currently has an in-house program to trim and remove trees from the Town right-of-way.
+The current policy is to remove only dead or severely damaged trees that pose an imminent threat to life or property.

-In the event that a resident would like to plant a replacement tree in the right-of-way, this may be done by first contacting the Bureau of Public Works for assistance with the selection of appropriate species and planting techniques.
+If a resident would like to plant a replacement tree in the right-of-way, this may be done by first contacting the Bureau of Public Works for assistance with the selection of appropriate species and planting techniques.
+Please review the developed guidance here.

 If you are interested in your home being considered for the planting of a new street tree in the right-of-way please fill out our Street Tree Request Form.